-- the process of notebooking reinforces many skills such as listening, narrating, summarizing, organizing, penmanship and drawing
+- Multi-disciplinary aspects of notebooking reinforces many skills such as listening, narrating, summarizing, organizing, penmanship, and drawing;

-- expressing the knowledge students have absorbed helps commit the learning to memory
+- Expressing knowledge the students have absorbed helps them commit the learning to memory;

-- can be used with or without curriculum, and is compatible with most homeschool styles
+- Usable with or without curriculum and is compatible with most homeschool styles;

 Points to consider

-- depending on what is included in the notebooks, this method can involve considerable parental time for planning and tracking down resources
+- This method can involve considerable parental time for planning and tracking down resources, depending on what is included in the notebooks.

 * The Resources on this page are examples of resource options that many homeschooling parents have found helpful.
 Note that they are not created or distributed by HOMESCHOOL.TODAY.
 For your convenience we occasionally add links to helpful websites, books, etc. but these will open in a separate tab.